 Fractures are confirmed by x-ray.
 Depending on where and what type of fracture occurs, will determine if you are put into an external brace or have some other sort of surgical fixation device.
 Sometimes, you do not need any external device in order to heal.
 This is a slow process of healing with multiple doctor visits to confirm both the break and the healing process.
 It is a waiting game as the bone needs to repair itself on a deep cellular level in which to restore its integrity.
 You are typically limited in flexibility or movement, muscle strength and support of your own body weight for a prolonged period of time.

 A bone bruise is an injury to the bone where only a few of the trabeculae are injured.
 It may be considered the stage before an actual fracture.
-Bone bruises commonly occur in the knee or femur, but can also occur in the wrist, heel, foot, hip or pelvis.
+Bone bruises commonly occur in the knee or femur, but can also occur in the wrist, elbow, heel, foot, hip or pelvis.
 There are three types of bone bruises: subperiosteal hematoma, interosseous bruise, and subchondral bruise.
 The depth of these goes beyond the scope of this article so please contact your physician to learn more and confirm if you have one of these injuries.

 Bone bruises are confirmed by magnetic resonance imaging (MRI), not by x-ray.
 Symptoms of a bone bruise include significant pain and swelling.
 The pain is more severe than a soft tissue bruise and can last for weeks to months.
 Swelling includes blood and fluids and pools in the adjacent soft tissue (skin and muscles).
 If the bruise is near a joint, the swelling may spread into the joint.
 There may also be discoloration and there is palpable tenderness on the bone itself.